aurora-opensource/xviz/dev-docs/rfcs/0002-persistent-stream-flag.md

 A model seen in other projects has been to tag objects with a retention time.
 Persistence could be modeled by giving a very large retention value.
 However semantically separating out persistence from a retention time seems clearer, and has the effect of not complicating the state management for streams within state update.
-This is because since the update types are distinct the treatement of the data happens at the message level rather than at the stream level.
+This is because since the update types are distinct the treatment of the data happens at the message level rather than at the stream level.

 ### Stream Metadata Property